bretheskevin/boilerplate-rails-next/README.md

 ## Ports

-- Frontend: 4200
-- Backend: 3000

 Nginx should redirect the frontend to `localhost` and the backend to `localhost/api`.
-If it only works by specifying the port, you can try to open the page in a private browser mode.
+If it doesn't work, you can try to open the page in a private browser mode.

+Make sure that 4200, 3000 a,d 5432 ports are available on your machine.

 ## Features